 Aspect Details Reporting Required for Entities Owned by a Trust Yes, under the Netherlands' Anti-Money Laundering and Anti-Terrorist Financing Act.
 People with Significant Control (PSC) Register Fully implemented as part of the EU's 4th and 5th AML Directives.
 Register of Overseas Entities Fully implemented.
-Threshold for beneficial ownership 25% audi Arabia requires companies to disclose beneficial ownership under its Anti-Money Laundering (AML) regulations.
-Companies must report individuals holding 25% or more of shares or voting rights to the Saudi Arabian Monetary Authority (SAMA), but the system lacks a public register for beneficial ownership data.
-Trusts are also subject to reporting requirements, particularly in high-risk sectors.
+Threshold for beneficial ownership 25% witzerland requires beneficial ownership disclosure for companies, trusts, and legal entities under its Anti-Money Laundering (AML) regulations.
+Companies must report individuals holding 25% or more of shares or voting rights.
+However, the information is typically stored with financial institutions and not in a centralized, publicly accessible register.